avani17101/avani17101.github.io/_pages/about.md

 In my industry research roles, I worked across the full LLM training lifecycle in the clinical domain and code/tools-specific LLMs.
 I emphasised transparency and trust in my works: from analysing the embeddings of my trained foundation models for coherence to open-source releases like Med42 (70B clinical LLM) and papers on our work.
 I also built production AI assistants serving thousands of users, ensuring safety through custom moderation and jailbreak prevention.

-Outside of research, I maintain an active lifestyle with regular workouts and enjoy reading philosophy, scientific literature, and watching documentaries.
+Outside work, I maintain an active lifestyle with regular workouts and enjoy reading philosophy, scientific literature, and watching documentaries.
 I find flow states (or in the "zone" states) while jotting down new research ideas, practicing Kathak, and creating fine-arts (like sketching and drawing).

 ---